 As we are one of the oldest family business in Texas, we are often asked about the long history of the family and the story of the progression of the family store over the last century and a half.
 The Houston Jewelry "superstore" concept was created by Abe "Honey" Donsky in 1953, however the roots of the family business stretch back to the 1850's in early Houston, with the family's first store, Ephraim & Rosenfield, which in 1866 was located on Main St, in Houston, Tx.
-In the 1870's the business moved to Hempsted, Tx, and then again in the early 20th century to Tyler, Tx.
+In the 1870's the business moved to Hempstead, Tx, and then again in the early 20th century to Tyler, Tx.
 In 1953, Abe "Honey" Donsky & his wife Margaret decided to relocated the business back to Houston, just down the street from where Margaret's grandfather, Jacob Ephraim had located the first family store in the in mid 19th century.
-Since the Beginning owned and managed by the same family.
+Since the beginning owned and managed by the same family.
 The Donsky-Solomon family is now in its fifth generation of active management of this business.

 This story is as much one of a family history as it is that of business.
 This is a both a rough genealogical story of an early Texas family, as well as the history of the growth of retailing in Texas and how the various generations of the family evolved the family trade from frontier general stores to fine jewelry, catalog and lately internet sales.
 As new media for the promotion of trade developed from 1852 on, each generation has taken what came before, and altered and modified the trade to the new selling methods.